 Create a freebie that solves one pain point for your audience and is a quick win.
 Then sign up for an email marketing service provider (ESP) like:

-- Kartra (this is what I use for email marketing and for my entire business!)
+- Kartra (this is a powerful tool I use for email marketing and for my entire business!)
+Watch how I use it in this video!

-While I love these ESPs, I switched from ConvertKit to Kartra because Kartra is an all-in-one platform.
+While I love these, I switched from ConvertKit to Kartra because Kartra is an all-in-one platform.
 You can manage your business all-in-one spot instead of having multiple services.
 Also, you can build sales pages on Kartra and build and email your list there as well.

 Email marketing has many benefits, but this is one area where a course on the topic can really help you.
 My friend Chelsea has a great email marketing course that will teach you everything you need to know.